NikitaBacha-DailyTask/AWS-Projects/README.md

 # -----------------------------------------------------------------------------------------------------------------------------------------------------------

 # AWS Project 2:
+# Hosting a Static Website Using Amazon S3

 Amazon Simple Storage Service (S3) can be used as inexpensive object storage (think: files, images, videos, logs, etc.).
 But did you know it can also be used to host a static website?
 Static meaning no server-side code, but it's perfect for simple HTML, images and even some client-side scripts.